openshift/hive/docs/troubleshooting.md

 ## Cluster Install Failure Logs

+When cluster installation fails, the logs from the `openshift-install` process are often the best place to start triaging what went wrong.
+Each install attempt is run in a pod in the same namespace as the ClusterDeployment.
+You can use a filter like `-l hive.openshift.io/job-type=provision` to find such pods, and run `oc logs` as usual.

+### ...in S3

-In the event a cluster is brought up but overall installation fails, either during bootstrap or cluster initialization, Hive will attempt to gather logs from the cluster itself.
-If configured, these logs are stored in an S3 compatible object store under a directory created for each cluster provision.
+If configured, logs from failed installations are stored in an S3 compatible object store under a directory created for each cluster provision.
 If the install succeeds on the first attempt, then nothing will be stored.
 If the install has had any errors that cause an install log to be created, then it will uploaded to the configured object store.

-### Setup
+#### Setup

 In order for Hive to gather and upload install logs on cluster provision failure, the object store must have a place for Hive to store data and Hive must be configured with the object store information.
 See [this section](using-hive.md#saving-logs-for-failed-provisions) for setup details.

-### Listing stored install logs directories
+#### Listing stored install logs directories

 The logs gathered from the cluster can be accessed with the `logextractor.sh` script found in the Hive git repository.